OpenEvalProject/evals/manuscripts/elife-99263/v2/manuscript.md

 The proteinGroups (proteome) and PhosphoSite(STY) tables were subjected to downstream analysis.
 Gene Ontology annotations were derived from the Uniprot database and annotated.
 The LFQ intensities were log2 transformed.
 Pairwise comparisons were performed using a two-sided unpaired t-test.
 One-way Analysis of Variance (ANOVA) was performed on genotypes and a FDR was calculated using a permutation based approach (s0=0.1, #permutations = 500) in the Perseus software (Tyanova et al., 2016).

-## Matching and correlation between proteome and phosphoproteome
+### Matching and correlation between proteome and phosphoproteome

 Protein log2 fold change ratios were matched to the phosphosite table using the Uniprot identifiers.
 If the phosphorylation site was part of multiple protein groups, the average log2 fold change was utilized.
 The analysis of the correlation between the fold changes of phosphosites and their host proteins was performed as follows: for each proteome-matched phosphosite, a protein-phosphosite pair was assembled, yielding 6297 pairs of phosphosites and their host proteins taking into account all genotypes.
 We tested for each differentially phosphorylated site whether its respective protein was up- or down-regulated and made this comparison for each mutant genotype versus the wildtype.
 To consider a protein and a phosphosite regulated, we applied the same thresholds as used for clustering: ± 1.4 (0.5 in log2) fold change for proteins, and ± 1.3 (0.35 in log2) fold change for phosphosites (see below Hierarchical clustering analyses, Threshold determination).
 The protein-phosphosite pairs were placed in a scatter plot with 4 quadrants that were connected to 3 possible behaviors: correlation (fold change of host protein and phosphosite are both positive -green- or negative -blue-), anti-correlation (fold change of host protein and phosphosite have different signs -red/magenta-) or no-correlation, (fold change of host protein is within threshold range but phosphosite trespasses it -black/white-).
 Finally, we counted the number of protein-phosphosite pairs that displayed each of these described behaviors, and this quantification was used to assemble the bar plots.

-## Immunostainings and live imaging procedures
+### Immunostainings and live imaging procedures

-## Synchronized egg collections
+#### Synchronized egg collections

 Eggs were collected for 1 hr, allowed to develop for a further 2 hr 30' in a temperature (25 °C), light and humidity-controlled incubator (Sanyo) and then dechorionated in sodium hypochlorite (50% standard bleach in water) and washed thoroughly with water.
 Depending on the type of staining and antigen, embryos were fixed using the appropriate standard protocols.

-## In situ RNA hybridisation
+#### In situ RNA hybridisation

 Antisense probes for Dpp, Sog, and Snail were used on dechorionated embryos by applying Drosophila standard protocols for in situ hybridisation with digoxigenin-labeled RNA-probes (Tautz and Pfeifle, 1989).

-## Heat fixation for imaging of Armadillo/β-catenin
+#### Heat fixation for imaging of Armadillo/β-catenin

 Dechorionated embryos were transferred to a beaker containing 10 ml of boiling heat-fixation buffer (For 1 L in water: 10 X Triton-Salt Solution, 40 g NaCl, 3 ml Triton X-100 (T9284 Sigma)), and fixed for 10 s.
 Fixation was stopped by placing the beaker containing the embryos on ice.
 Vitelline membranes were removed by transferring the embryos to a tube containing heptane:methanol (1:1), vortexed for 30 s and rehydrated.

-## Fixation for imaging of microtubules
+#### Fixation for imaging of microtubules

 To visualize microtubules, a formaldehyde-methanol sequential fixation was performed as previously described (Gomez et al., 2016).
 Dechorionated embryos were fixed in 10% formaldehyde (methanol free, 18814 Polysciences Inc) in PBS:Heptane (1:1) for 20 min at room temperature (RT), and devitellinised for 45 s in 1:1 ice-cold methanol:heptane.
 Embryos were stored for 24 hr at –20 °C and rehydrated before use.

-## Antibody staining procedures
+### Antibody staining procedures

 Rehydrated embryos were blocked for 2 hr in 2% BSA (B9000, NEB) in PBS with 0.3% Triton X-100 (T9284 Sigma).
 Primary antibody incubations were done overnight at 4 °C. Primary antibodies used were: mouse anti α-tubulin 1:1000 (T6199, clone 6-11B-1, Sigma), mouse anti acetylated-α-tubulin FITC conjugated 1:250 (sc23950, Santa Cruz Biotechnology), rat anti tyrosinated-α-tubulin 1:250 (MAB1864-I, clone YL1/2, EMD Millipore/Merck), mouse anti-Armadillo/β-Catenin 1:50 (N27A1, Developmental Studies Hybridoma Bank), rabbit anti Snail (Tyanova et al., 2016) 1:500.
 Incubations with secondary antibodies were performed for 2 hr at RT.
 Alexa Fluor 488- and 594-coupled secondary antibodies were used at 1:600 (488 and 594 Abcam).

-## Preparation of physical cross-sections
+### Preparation of physical cross-sections

 Immunostained embryos embedded in Fluoromount G (SouthernBiotech 0100–01) were visually inspected under a dissecting microscope (Zeiss binocular) to select the desired developmental stages.
 The embryos were sectioned manually with a 27 G injection needle at approximately 50% embryo length and slices were mounted for microscopy.

-## Image acquisition
+### Image acquisition

 Images in Figure 1C were acquired with a Zeiss LSM880 Airyscan microscope, using a Plan-Apochromat 63 x oil (NA 1.4 DIC M27) objective at 22 °C, with a z-slice size = 0.3 μm.
 Acquired volumes were max-projected (along z axis) for a range of 1.5 μm (5 slices).
 Images in Figure 7A and Figure 7—figure supplement 1B were acquired using a super resolution Deltavision OMX 3D-SIM (3D-SIM) V3 BLAZE from Applied Precision (a GE Healthcare company).
 Deltavision OMX 3D-SIM System V3 BLAZE is equipped with 3 sCMOS cameras, 405, 488, and 592.5 nm diode laser illumination, an Olympus Plan Apo 60X1.42 numerical aperture (NA) oil objective, and standard excitation and emission filter sets.
 Imaging of each channel was done sequentially using three angles and five phase shifts of the illumination pattern.
 The refractive index of the immersion oil (Cargille) was 1.516.
 Acquired volumes were max-projected (along the z axis) for a range of 3 μm (10 slices).
 Images in Figure 7B and Figure 7—figure supplement 1A were acquired with a Leica SP8 microscope equipped with white laser.
 Gated detection on HyD detectors was used for each shown channel using a Plan-Apochromat 63 x oil (NA 1.4) objective at 22 °C, with a z-slice size = 0.3 μm.
 Acquired volumes were max-projected (along z axis) for a range of 1.5 μm (5 slices).

-## Live imaging of myosin light chain
+### Live imaging of myosin light chain

 Dechorionated embryos expressing maternally provided sqh::mCherry were mounted in 35 mm glass-bottom petri dishes in two different ways with either the embryonic dorsal, lateral, or ventral surface facing the glass bottom or vertically glued (heptane glue) on their posterior end to the glass-bottom and embedded in 0.8% low melting point agarose in PBS that was previously cooled to 30 °C. For the superficial imaging of the sub-apical domain of embryos along their dorsal, lateral and ventral sides, we acquired volumes of 20 μm (z-slice size of 0.8 μm) using a PerkinElmer Ultraview ERS (microscope stand Zeiss Axiovert 200) with a Yokogawa CSU X1 spinning disk with a Plan-Apochromate 63 x (NA 1.4, oil) objective at 22 °C. The vertical mounting enabled the imaging of myosin light chain along the dorso-ventral cross-section of living embryos (Krueger et al., 2020) in the x-y plane.
 We acquired 1–3 slices (z-slice size = 1,1 μm) at 130–150 μm from the posterior end of the embryo using a Zeiss LSM780 NLO 2-photon microscope with a Plan-Apochromat 63 x objective (NA 1.4, oil, DIC M27) at 22 °C.

-## Calculation of correlation matrices
+### Calculation of correlation matrices

 Correlation matrices were calculated using Matlab R2019b on the proteins and phosphosites that were detected in all genotypes and all the replicates.
 For this, we used the 'corr’ function to calculate the Pearson correlation between log2 intensities of proteins or phosphosites in the replicates of all genotypes.
 The resulting correlation matrix was plotted using the ‘clustergram’ function by applying the following settings: linkage: average; RowPDist & ColumnPDist: correlation.

-## Development of a linear model for protein and phosphosite abundances
+### Development of a linear model for protein and phosphosite abundances

 We defined a ‘linear model’ that is based on the assumption that the three types of mutant embryos (dorsalized, lateralized, and ventralized) each represent one region along the DV axis of the embryo, and that protein abundance in the three regions should add up to the total protein abundance in the entire embryo, and therefore, the abundance in the three mutants should add up to the same value, if each is weighted by the region occupied in the wildtype embryo.

-This linear model can be expressed for each protein ProtX as a sum, twtProtX, where D, L, and V are the abundance of a protein 'ProtX' in the proteomes of the three mutant genotypes (means of the log2 intensity values of the replicates, transformed to its linear value), and a, b, and c represent the proportion of each region along the dorsoventral axis:.PtwtProtX=a∗D+b∗L+c∗V
+This linear model can be expressed for each protein ProtX as a sum, twtProtX, where D, L, and V are the abundance of a protein 'ProtX' in the proteomes of the three mutant genotypes (means of the log2 intensity values of the replicates, transformed to its linear value), and a, b, and c represent the proportion of each region along the dorsoventral axis:.

+$$
+P^{t}wt_{ProtX}=a^{∗}D+b^{∗}L+c^{∗}V
+$$

 This model requires values a, b, and c for the three regions along the DV axis.
 For the mesoderm, this has been reported as 0.2 from measurements on cross-sections (Rahimi et al., 2016), but we wanted to determine the theoretical optimum for each of the values without any prior assumption about their real proportions in the embryo.
 The theoretical optimum would be one for which the proportions for the three regions when used in the sum yield a theoretical ('t') value twtProtX that is the closest to the experimentally measured ('m') value mwtProtX for that protein in the wildtype embryo.

 To systematically explore the proportions for each region, we tested all possible combinations for a, b, and c at 0.05 steps in the range from 0 to 1 (i.e.: 0, 0.05, (...), 0.95,1).
-For each calculated twtProtX, we calculated the deviation from the measured abundance by subtracting the mean linear intensity measured for the same protein in a wild type embryo (mwtProtX), and transforming this difference between the theoretical and measured wild type to log2 scale as follows:DeviationProtX=log2(PtwtProtX/PmwtProtX)
+For each calculated twtProtX, we calculated the deviation from the measured abundance by subtracting the mean linear intensity measured for the same protein in a wild type embryo (mwtProtX), and transforming this difference between the theoretical and measured wild type to log2 scale as follows:

+$$
+Deviation_{ProtX}=log2(P^{t}wt_{ProtX}/P^{m}wt_{ProtX})
+$$

 A log2 value of 0 for the deviation therefore indicates a perfect match between the theoretical calculation and the actual measurement.
 For each possible combination of a, b, and c we obtained distributions of DeviationProtX values, for which we calculated the Interquartile Range (IQR) using the IQR function from Matlab 2019b.
 Based on the assumption that the best matching proportions should lead to the narrowest dispersion of the distribution of DeviationProtX, we sorted (smaller to largest) the combinations of proportion constants based on their calculated IQRs.
 This parameter screen yielded good fits for a range of combinations.
 Previous work indicated the mesoderm represents 20% of the circumference of the embryo Rahimi et al., 2016; however, for the two best, the area of the ventral region was slightly larger than the observed 20% of the circumference of the embryo in vivo (Figure 3—figure supplement 1B, C, Supplementary file 5).
 The third best was one for which the ventral domain corresponded to the experimentally measured value of 0.2 (20%, Figure 3—figure supplement 1B, C, Supplementary file 5), and for the lateral and dorsal domains the value was 0.4, which matched estimations based on the expression domains of lateral and dorsal genes (Stathopoulos et al., 2002; Jaźwińska et al., 1999).
-We therefore chose this set:PtwtProtX=0.4∗D+0.4∗L+0.2∗V
+We therefore chose this set:

+$$
+P^{t}wt_{ProtX}=0.4^{∗}D+0.4^{∗}L+0.2^{∗}V
+$$

 Because we used two different ventralising genotypes (Toll10B and spn27Aex), the twtProtX was calculated twice for each protein, one for for each mutant genotype combination (i.e.: D-L-VToll10B and D-L-Vspn27Aex).

-## Hierarchical clustering analyses
+### Hierarchical clustering analyses

-## Data generation and hierarchical clustering
+#### Data generation and hierarchical clustering

 We included in this analysis all proteins that were detectable in the wildtype (5883/6111), even if they were undetectable in one or more mutant populations.
 To obtain clusters that represented the behaviors of proteins and phosphosites with respect to the wild type genotype, we took for each protein and phosphosite the mean log2 fold change.
 For this, we first calculated the mean log2 intensity values per protein and genotype, and next, calculated the log2 fold changes (FCs) for each protein and phosphosite between each DV mutant genotype and the wild type.
 Because we wanted to cluster exclusively by the direction but not the extent of changes between the DV mutant genotypes and the wild type, we assigned to each FC a value (1,–1 or 0) based on exceeding a FC threshold (see below 'Threshold determination').
 For proteins, the threshold was +/-1.4 (0.5 in log2) FC, for phosphosites was +/-1.27 (0.35 in log2) FC.
 When proteins and phosphosites exceeded the FC threshold, we assigned a+1 or –1 for positive and negative FCs respectively.
 When proteins and phosphosites remained within the threshold range (i.e.: for proteins: –1.4 (0.5)< FC < 1.4 (0.5); for phosphosites: –1.27 (0.35)<FC < 1.27 (0.35)), we assigned a 0.
 For proteins and phosphosites that were undetected in a particular DV patterning mutant, we assumed -based on the detection of Twist and Snail across mutant genotypes-, these were in decreased abundance vs. the wild type, and we assigned to these –1.